hakanolgun/notes-from-books/Software/mdn_javascript.md

 #### Variables

 You can use most Unicode letters such as å and ü in identifiers.
-(For more details, see the lexical grammar reference.)
 You can also use Unicode escape sequences to represent characters in identifiers.

 #### Variable scope